SPECIAL REPORT-2020 U.S. census plagued by hacking threats, cost overruns

 Among the messages, posted on an internal security registry seen by Reuters, was a note observing that T-Rex's staff lacked adequate forensic capability as recently as June of this year.
 "In the event of a real-world event such as a significant malware infection," the team would be "severely limited in its capability to definitively tell the story of what occurred," the message said.
 One of the sources with direct knowledge of the hack involving Russian IP addresses described the internal Census Bureau reaction as a "panic."
 The incidents prompted multiple meetings to address security concerns, said the two sources and a third census security source.

 Census Bureau spokesman Michael Cook declined to comment on the incidents described to Reuters by census security sources.
 He said no data was stolen during the 2018 system test and that the bureau's systems worked as designed.
-The work of Pega and T-Rex is part of the bureau’s $5 billion push to modernize the census and move it online for the first time.
+The work of Pega and T-Rex is part of the bureau's $5 billion push to modernize the census and move it online for the first time.
 The project involves scores of technology contractors building dozens of systems for collecting, processing and storing data and training census workers for the once-a-decade count.
-T-Rex’s security work is projected to cost taxpayers up to $1.4 billion, according to the census budget, making it the largest recipient of the more than $3.1 billion that the bureau set aside for contracts.
+T-Rex's work, which includes security, data storage and performance testing, is projected to cost taxpayers up to $1.4 billion, according to the census budget.
+That makes the company the largest recipient of the more than $3.1 billion that the bureau set aside for contracts.

 The problems with Pega and T-Rex reflect the Census Bureau's broader struggle to execute the digitization project.
 The effort has been marred by security mishaps, missed deadlines and cost overruns, according to Reuters interviews over the past several months with more than 30 people involved in the effort.
 "The IT is really in jeopardy," said Kane Baccigalupi, a private security consultant who previously worked on the census project for two years as a member of the federal digital services agency 18F, part of the General Services Administration.
 "They've gone with a really expensive solution that isn't going to work."